-For non-majors, additional courses that can count towards any of the certificates are: BIOL 1510/1511, BIOL 1520/1521, BIOL 2335/2337, BIOL 2344/2345, BIOL 3450 as long as these courses are not required for their major program of study, with the restrictions that at least 9 credits of BIOL coursework are required for each certificate.
-Any section of a cross-listed Biology elective, such as APPH Anatomy and Physiology lecture and lab courses, can be attributed as Biology courses toward the Biology certificates for nonmajors.
+For non-majors, additional courses that can count towards any of the certificates (except the Physiology certificate) are: BIOL 1510/1511, BIOL 1520/1521, BIOL 2335/2337, BIOL 2344/2345, BIOL 3450 as long as these courses are not required for their major program of study, with the restrictions that

+- 1) only up to 3 credits of courses at the 1xxx-2xxx level can be used - at least 9 credits of BIOL coursework are required for each certificate.
+Any section of a cross-listed Biology elective, such as APPH Anatomy and Physiology lecture courses, can be attributed as Biology courses toward the Biology certificates for non-majors.